My Agency Plateaued at $30K-$50K and I Don’t Know Why

 Your client relationships mean only you can retain accounts

-The breakthrough doesn’t come from being better at these things.
-It comes from making yourself unnecessary in at least one of them.
+The breakthrough doesn’t come from getting even better at them.
+It comes from making yourself unnecessary in at least one of those areas.

 Step 1: Document Everything You Did Yesterday (20 minutes)